codelearner1024/jdk/src/jdk.jpackage/share/man/jpackage.md

     This option can be used multiple times.

     Value can contain substrings that will be expanded at runtime.
-    Two types of such substrings supported: environment variables and "APPDIR", "BINDIR", and "ROOTDIR" tokens.
+    Two types of such substrings are supported: environment variables and "APPDIR", "BINDIR", and "ROOTDIR" tokens.

-    A expandable substring should be enclosed between the dollar sign character ($) and the first following non-alphanumeric character.
+    An expandable substring should be enclosed between the dollar sign character ($) and the first following non-alphanumeric character.
 Alternatively, it can be enclosed between "${" and "}" substrings.